 How To Get From Mostar To Kotor (& Kotor To Mostar)

-Travel is becoming a little easier these days, and you might be starting to think about where you want to go on your upcoming summer jollies.
-Of course, it doesn’t have to be summer to travel either!
+Travel is becoming a little easier these days, and you might start thinking about where you want to go on your upcoming summer jollies.
+Of course, it doesn’t have to be summer to travel, either!

-If you’re in Mostar, Bosnia & Herzegovina, or you’re considering going there, you might want to extend your travels and explore other Balkan countries around the region.
-Montenegro is a fantastic spot for beach time and culture, so perhaps a break based in Mostar but heading over to Kotor for a few days is a good choice for you?
+If you’re in Mostar, Bosnia & Herzegovina, or considering going there, you might want to extend your travels and explore other Balkan countries.
+Montenegro is a fantastic spot for beach time and culture, so perhaps a break based in Mostar but heading over to Kotor for a few days is a good choice for you.

 Mostar is an excellent choice in its own right.
 Located in the south of Bosnia & Herzegovina, it is famous for the Old Bridge, Stari Most, which stands over the Neretva River and dates back to medieval times.
 This bridge has seen more than its fair share of attempted destruction, but still, it stands proud!

-Mostar is also a great spot for history, local culture, shopping, cuisine, and nature.
-But, maybe you want some beach time and a break for a few days?
+Mostar is also great for history, local culture, shopping, cuisine, and nature.
+But maybe you want some beach time and a break for a few days?
 In that case, Kotor is a sensible choice.

 Kotor is located on the Montenegrin coast, lapped by the waters of the Adriatic.
-The beaches here are beautiful and are quite busy from May to October.
-There are also many local spots to visit, such as Kotor Cathedral, the medieval Old Town, and several museums too.
+The beaches here are beautiful and are pretty busy from May to October.
+There are also many local spots to visit, such as Kotor Cathedral, the medieval Old Town, and several museums.

-So, if you want to travel from Mostar to Kotor (and back again), how would you do it.
+So, how would you do it if you wanted to travel from Mostar to Kotor (and back again)?

-The first thing to remember is that you’re going to cross a land border, so you’ll need your passport and any visa paperwork pertinent to you and your country of origin.
-You’ll be able to find all of that information out from your embassy/consulate online.
+The first thing to remember is that you’ll cross a land border, so you’ll need your passport and any visa paperwork pertinent to you and your country of origin.
+You’ll be able to find all that information from your embassy/consulate online.
 You’ll also need any COVID information required at the time.
 This changes very quickly, so make sure you check that you have whatever you need beforehand.